 developed - independently of the western metamorphosis -

-from the fig tree (the bodhi tree) into the symbol not of
+from the fig tree (the bodhi tree) into the symbol not

-love, but of enlightenment.
+of love, but of enlightenment.

 Today, the symbol with the two curves, running down to a tip, is a pictogram for a whole range of feelings and has become the emblem of cardiology.

-The prehistoric potters in Afghanistan and the greek vase
+The prehistoric potters in Afghanistan and the greek

-heart of ancient times.
+with the heart of ancient times.